thesammiller/svrcubeworld/README.md

-# OVR CubeWorld Linux Port
+# Oculus VR Mobile SDK - Cloud VR Server

-This is a port of the Oculus Mobile SDK sample program Cube World.
+This project implements a Cloud VR pipeline using the Oculus Mobile SDK sample project, "CubeWorld" and TAO, a CORBA service for distributed communication based on the ACE C++ framework.

 # Original Copyright #
 Created		:	March, 2015